Abeda-Aljarrah/Wirefram-Mockup-Project/README.md

 # Wirefram-Mockup-Project
-our wireframe &amp; mockup is about an online electronic store website called Touch
+Wireframe &amp; mockup is about an online electronic store website called Touch